Exhibition "Zinaida Serebryakova" in Kaluga

 Serebryakova’s art is very diverse.

-A magnificent draughtsman and refined painter, she worked in various genres.
+A gifted draughtsman and painter, she worked in various genres.

 The exhibition includes her multi-figure compositions, portraits, landscapes, and still lifes.

-Among the exhibits are a number of exquisite self-portraits by the artist, each completely different in mood, painterly approach, and concept.
+Among the exhibits are a number of self-portraits by the artist, each different in mood, painterly approach, and concept.

 Great interest is also aroused by works belonging to two significant series – the "Moroccan" and "Ballet" series.

-Painted with astonishing skill, they embody the artist’s conception of the harmony of human life and nature.
+Painted with close observation and technical skill, they embody the artist’s conception of the harmony of human life and nature.

-A person of generous soul, she left behind a significant creative legacy, imbued with a poetry of life, lyrical feeling, and true folk spirit.
+She left behind a large creative legacy, marked by a poetry of life, lyrical feeling, and attention to folk and family themes.

 The exhibition will run from 30 October to 14 December 2014 (open 10:00–18:00, Thursday until 19:00; closed on Mondays).